qrstuvy/astrologyx/README.md

 - sign in and be able to see my daily horoscope
 - see what sign I am based on my birthday
 - navigate to see yesterday's, today's and tomorrow's horoscope
-- check compatibility with other signs
+- check what my chinese horoscope is based on my birth year
 - see today's mood/colors/lucky number
 ```